Integrative-Transcriptomics/OmicsTIDE/README.md

 # Welcome to OmicsTIDE!
-The Omics Trend-comparing Interactive Data Explorer (OmicsTIDE) is a web-based application for the exploration of trend comparisons in omics data sets.
+The Omics Trend-comparing Interactive Data Explorer (OmicsTIDE) is a web-based application to study the pairwise regulatory patterns in omics data sets.

 ## Installation